Whether they’re your own cat or a cute stray you’ve met on the street, discover how to get a cat to like you and how to know if they’re your friend

 4. Slow blinking

 As primates, we prefer to look at other living beings in the eye.
 Unfortunately, this can cause kitties to be uncomfortable.
-So when befriending a cat, try half-closing your eyes and blinking slowly, then peacefully turning away.
+So when befriending a cat, if they catch your eye, try half-closing your eyes and blinking slowly, then peacefully turning away.

 5. Be their new playmate